bebatut-slides/docker_foundry_ws_12_16/slides.md

 Note: the Base Image for subsequent instructions

+Important in any Dockerfile

 - FROM must be the first non-comment instruction in the Dockerfile.
-- FROM can appear multiple times within a single Dockerfile in order to create multiple images.
-Simply make a note of the last image ID output by the commit before each new FROM command
+- FROM can appear multiple times within a single Dockerfile in order to create multiple images Simply make a note of the last image ID output by the commit before each new FROM command

 ----